At Sunnybrow Primary School, we believe it is vitally important to develop the whole child, not just their academic ability.

 * Have small class sizes, which we believe are our greatest asset—we have an individual, personal approach.

 * Have a thorough PSHE curriculum, which runs throughout the school and is personalised to our children’s needs.
-We also run social development programmes such as the Getting along programme for those children who require extra support.
+We also run social development programmes such as the Getting along programme for those children who require extra support in developing their social, emotional and communication skills.

 * Ensure children are provided with an Educational Support Plan where needed and we support families through our links with local community groups, organisations and services.